What Is Retrieval-Augmented Generation (RAG) — And Why Most Implementations Break in Production

 - Whether the data reflects current state

 Most RAG failures originate in retrieval design, not in generation quality.
+Understanding how a RAG pipeline is actually structured — and where each stage breaks — is the starting point for fixing that.

 Key takeaway: When RAG fails in production, retrieval is usually the root cause.